Thorfgin/charactercreator/README.md

 	- LANGUAGE: add multi-language support as an option >> English

 	- FIX: Chromium browser compatibility
-	- BUG FIX: When skills are sorted and a new skill is added, it is not added in the sorted order.
+	- FIX: When skills are sorted and a new skill is added, it is not added in the sorted order.
+	- FIX: Character Eigenschappen and Energy per Day is not not exporting propperly.

 	SHOULD:
-	- FIX: Change Recipe > Omschrijving, add text: 'Je kan nu Mythical Metal verwerken'.
 	- FEATURE: Extend the character with a NOTE section to allow players to register remarks, powers/conditions, etc.
 	- FEATURE: Extend the character with a Imbue section to allow players to register imbues, description and cost, etc.
 	- FEATURE: Add a button to forcefully add a skill and re-adjust the max XP.